2008 Spanish Grand Prix: Race

 Räikkönen, Massa, Hamilton, Kubica and Alonso, having already made their pit stops, trailed the safety car until it peeled off on lap 29.
 As Räikkönen again increased his lead over Massa to more than two seconds, Alonso pulled over to the side of the track, smoke billowing from his engine, and retired.
 Rosberg's engine also suffered a failure, and the Williams retired on lap 42 from seventh place.
-Four laps later, Räikkönen set the fastest lap of the race, a 1:21.670 (a lap record that still stands), as Massa pitted from behind him.
+Four laps later, Räikkönen set the fastest lap of the race, a 1:21.670, as Massa pitted from behind him.
 Räikkönen, Hamilton and Kubica followed into the pit-lane on lap 47.
 Coulthard and Glock collided on lap 53 after the Toyota driver attempted to pass the Red Bull at the first corner.
 Glock sustained front wing damage, and Coulthard suffered a puncture to his left rear tyre; both pitted soon after for repairs.

 Räikkönen took his second win of the season when he crossed the line at the end of the 66th lap, 3.2 seconds ahead of the second-placed Massa.
 Hamilton took third, ahead of Kubica, Webber and Button, who scored Honda's first points for the season.
 Nakajima finished in seventh place, ahead of Trulli, who was running in sixth place before his team mistakenly called him into the pit-lane.
 Toyota had mistaken Glock's damaged car for Trulli, dropping the latter down the order after the stop.
 Heidfeld, recovering after his penalty, finished in ninth place ahead of Fisichella.
 Glock and Coulthard filled the next two positions after their late collision, ahead of Sato in 13th.
 Rosberg, Alonso, Barrichello, Kovalainen, Davidson, Bourdais, Piquet, Vettel and Sutil were the retirements from a punishing Spanish Grand Prix.